redbadger/crux/docs/src/part-2/testing-effects.md

 It's a test of a whole interaction with multiple kinds of effects — location services and HTTP — and it runs in a couple of milliseconds, entirely deterministic.
 The code being tested is `LocalWeather::update` from chapter 4; managed effects let us verify the whole transaction without executing any of it.

 The full suite of 57 tests of the Weather app runs in around 20 milliseconds on a Mac Mini M4 Pro.
 In practice, it's rare for a test suite of a Crux app to take longer than compiling it (even incrementally).
-Even apps with thousands of tests usually run them in seconds, and sadly they do not yet compile in seconds.
+Apps with thousands of tests usually run them in seconds, though compilation takes longer.

 ```txt
 cargo nextest run